riok/Kreya/README.md

 ![Screenshot of Kreya](https://kreya.app/screenshot.png)

-Kreya is a GUI client for gRPC and REST APIs.
+Kreya is a GUI client for gRPC, REST and WebSocket APIs.
 It makes calling APIs easy!
 Supported features:
 - Kreya stores the files locally in JSON format for easy git-syncing (or any other syncing software)
 - Unary, client-streaming, server-streaming and duplex requests (gRPC)
 - Supports HTTP/2 and HTTP/3